gridgain/yardstick/README.md

 1. Some configuration parameters can be defined in `benchmark.properties`.
 The file is specified via `-c` program argument.
 2. Run `bin/benchmark-run.sh` script with specified benchmark server name.
 For example:
-`bin/benchmark-run.sh -c benchmark.properties -n EchoServer`
+`benchmark-run.sh -c ../benchmark.properties -n EchoServer`

 Additional parameters of the script are listed below.